We ate half of our watermelon this morning. Although it wasn’t the sweetest watermelon, I sure loved eating it.

 The one on the left was for innocence.

-The temple was built from limestone that was quarried form about 90 miles away..
+Yeha Temple was built from limestone that was quarried from about 90 miles away..
 There is no motor between the stones.
+It is believed that it was also used as a political and religious center.

 The guide pointed out some blocks of limestone that were over 3 meters long.

-Besides the remarkable temple is a church that was dedicated to Abba Aftse, one of the famous nine saints who came to Ethiopia in the 6th century from the east Roman Empire to teach the Gospel.
+Besides this remarkable temple is a church that was dedicated to Abba Aftse, one of the famous nine saints who came to Ethiopia in the 6th century from the east Roman Empire to teach the Gospel.
 I think I heard the guide say that some of the stone from the temple was used to build the church.
-There is a cross cut out of the stone in the church.
-We were told this was done by one of the 9 saints who came to Ethiopia in the 6th century from the east Roman Empire to teach the Gospel.
+We could see a cross which was cut into the stone in the wall of church.

-Then we saw the Palace of D’amat Kingdom which was in the 8th century BC.
+Next we visited the Palace of D’amat Kingdom which was built in the 8th century BC.
 It was discovered in 1906.
 They are restoring the palace.
 You can see the original stone walls …

 and the stones that are being used to restore it.